 When it comes to mattress longevity, it’s a draw.
 Both of these mattresses are made with high-quality materials, and no matter which you choose, you can expect it to last seven to 10 years.

-Some mattresses emit a slight chemical odor when you first unbox them.
-We noticed this for both the Nectar and the DreamCloud, but in both cases, the smell went away after 48 hours.
+Some mattresses emit a slight chemical odor when you first unbox them, known as off-gassing.
+We noticed this for both the Nectar and the DreamCloud.
+In both cases, the smell went away after 48 hours.

 As an all-foam mattress, the Nectar is pretty close to noise-free.
-Meanwhile, the coils on the DreamCloud can make a little bit of noise, especially after a few years and they take on some wear and tear.
+Meanwhile, the coils on the DreamCloud can make a bit of noise, especially after a few years of taking on some wear and tear.

 Because it’s responsive and easy to move around on, the DreamCloud is ultimately the better option for sexual partners.
 (The presence of some noise may be the only slight caveat here.)